 Are you really the one getting “a deal”?

 REFERRAL AND DISCOUNT WEBSITES

-When looking for a real estate agent, most people start with the internet.
-If you find yourself online searching for an agent, you may come across several websites announcing agents are competing for your attention and business.
+Most people start with the internet when they are looking for a real estate agent.
+If you find yourself online searching for an agent, you may come across several websites announcing agents who are competing for your attention and business.
 Many times these websites also offer you a discount.
 Sounds good, right?
-I mean, if these agents want to give you a cut of their commission in exchange for your business, that sounds like a win-win!
+If these agents want to give you a cut of their commission in exchange for your business, that sounds like a win-win!

 These “qualifications” are minimal at best.
-If you are looking for good referrals for a local agent, your best bet would be to ask around for recommendations from people you know or find a Facebook group of local residents and request information on agents in your area.
+If you are looking for good referrals for a local agent, your best bet would be to ask people you know for recommendations or find to a Facebook group of local residents and request information on agents in your area.

 REPUTABLE ORGANIZATIONS OFFERING A DISCOUNT

 There are companies, such as USAA, who offer a flat discount when you use their registered agents.
 In an organization known for its loyalty to customers and overall positive reputation, this may seem like a great option.
 Again, remember that “their” agents are little more than agents who are paying to market through them.
 As a result, agents gain access to loyal followers who trust the company’s recommendations.

 United Veterans Home Loans also operates in this way.
 In some cases, these companies promote the benefit of having an “assigned” agent.
 In reality, an “assigned” agent is identified as the one next up in the queue.

 If the agent you want to use is not on their “referral” list, they might discourage you from using that agent and instead redirect you to one who pays a kickback to the company (i.e. a monthly referral fee and/or cut of the commission in exchange for guaranteed leads).